 HR analytics is defined as workforce analytics, people analytics, or talent analytics.
-HR analytics is about analyzing the problem of people in an organization using data.
+HR analytics enables businesses to analyze the problem of employees using data.
 It enables you to answer critical questions about your organization.
 For example:

 - What is your annual employee turnover?

-At Quantzig, we believe that businesses that have implemented analytics in their HR processes are much, much more efficient than their competitors.
-Now, this is something that needs a proper explanation.
-In this article, we delve into the intricacies of how HR analytics can help businesses boost their efficiency by at least 30%.
+At Quantzig, we believe that businesses that have implemented analytics in their HR processes are more efficient than their competitors.
+The following are the ways in which HR analytics can help businesses boost their efficiency by at least 30%.

 Benefits of HR Analytics

 With the increasing competition in today’s market space, companies are struggling to attract the appropriate talent and devise ways to retain young talent.
-This is a critical issue as recent studies suggest that bad hiring decisions cost around 30% of employees’ first-year earnings.
-By utilizing HR analytics or any other contemporary software solution, which is related to talent acquisition, companies can sift through thousands of resumes and create a base of the most promising prospects.
+This is a critical issue as recent studies suggest that bad hiring decisions cost companies around 30% of employees’ first-year earnings.
+By utilizing HR analytics or any other contemporary software solution related to talent acquisition, companies can sift through thousands of resumes and create a database of the most promising prospects.

 HR experts are finding that increasing employees’ feelings of belonging to the company can increase morale and productivity.
-Analyzing how strong that sense of belonging is, as well as what contributes to it with help of tools like HR analytics, can help improve company culture and create a better work environment.
+Analyzing how strong that sense of belonging is and what contributes to it with the help of tools like HR analytics can help improve company culture and create a better work environment.

-Today, it’s not enough to hire the best talent.
-The real job for HR professionals and recruiters is to make sure that they adapt to corporate procedures and guide them through effective professional training programs.
-Many employees also take part in online training programs, but it is hard to determine their exact benefits.
-By using HR analytics, trainers can get the best valuation and devise new strategies to modify courses and make employees more productive.
+It is not enough for HR professionals and recruiters to simply hire the best talent.
+Their real job is to make sure that they adapt to corporate procedures and the company culture, and guide them through effective professional training programs.
+It is hard to determine the exact benefits of online training programs that many employees participate in.
+By making use of HR analytics, trainers can understand the true valuation of these courses and devise new strategies to modify them and make employees more productive.

 Among all the factors that play a critical role in influencing an employee’s satisfaction levels, financial compensation is perhaps the most important.
 After all, we all want to make a decent living and make the most of our opportunities.
 When it comes to pay, HR analytics can help you determine the financial model for each employee – this is critical for large Fortune 500 companies since they have many international branches with employees at various levels in the hierarchy.